Skip to main content

 SMS Provider

-“Set up phone authentication with Twilio”
+“Set up phone authentication using Twilio”

 Google Settings